-Civic Engagement on the Financial Action Task Force Evaluation of Nigeria is a twelve-month project carried out by The Nigeria Network of NGOs with the support of the Open Society Initiative for West Africa (OSIWA).
+Civic Engagement on the Financial Action Task Force Evaluation of Nigeria was a project implemented between Y2016- Y2018 by the Nigeria Network of NGOs with the support of the Open Society Initiative for West Africa (OSIWA).

-The project is intended to included research on Nigerian laws that affect the operation of the civil society sector, sensitization on FATF and its recommendations among CSOs, regional workshops focused on capacity building on engaging with the FATF mutual evaluation process among others.
+At implementation, research on Nigerian laws that affect the operation of the civil society sector was conducted, conferences that focused on awareness creation on FATF and its recommendations among CSOs were organised while NGOs were convened across two regions in the country for capacity building workshops and engagement with the FATF mutual evaluation process, among others.

 STRENGTHENING REGULATORY FRAMEWORK AND ENABLING ENVIRONMENT FOR A MORE ACCOUNTABLE AND TRANSPARENT CIVIL SOCIETY IN NIGERIA is a twelve-month action embarked upon by the Nigeria Network of NGOs.

 The program is supported by the European Union as part of programmes of the European Instrument for Democracy and Human Rights Country-based Support Scheme with the support of the Federal Republic of Nigeria and it is focused on improving and protecting the regulatory environment for non-profit organizations in Nigeria.

 The action which began on 28 February, 2017 aims to garner responses of civil society organizations across the 36 states in the country in evaluating the regulatory conditions in which they operate and make recommendations for the review of existing laws to better improve these conditions.

 STRENGTHENING STATURORY REGULATIONS FOR CIVIL SOCIETY ORGANISATIONS IN NIGERIA is a Commonwealth Foundation-funded project currently undergoing execution by the Nigeria Network of NGOs.